RakhithJK/wazuh-wazuh-qa-wiki/Manual-Testing.md

 <details>
   <summary>Before starting</summary>

-   - Previous to start verify that PR related is approved and it contains all check green.
+   - Verify that PR related is approved and it contains all check green.
    - Sync with core responsable that this test will start to test.
-   - If there are a new change added when you test the Manual execution you need to test it again,
-   - Keep indentation in line
+   - Keep indentation in line.
-   - Enumerate the steps
+   - Enumerate the steps.
    - Paste output as text not pictures.
+   - If there are a new change added when you test the Manual execution you need to test it again.
 </details>

 <details>